dimyG/jekyll-theme-chirpy/_posts/2025-09-30-theology-of-self-acceptance.md

 In this case, nothing stands against the formulation that your purpose is to bring your actions into harmony with your values and inclinations.
 If you believe in something, pursue it unwaveringly.

-If there is a God and He is omnipotent, then again I do not think there can be any truly significant purpose, for everything has already been fulfilled through God’s omnipotence.
+If there is a God and he is omnipotent, then again I do not think there can be any truly significant purpose, for everything has already been fulfilled through God’s omnipotence.
 There is nothing lacking, no gap that would be essentially useful that humanity could meaningfully fill.
-This of course, does not mean that a purpose could not still be set.
-Not a fundamentally significant one, but external and very real nonetheless.
+This doesn't mean that a purpose could not still be set, external and very real but fundamentally insignificant nonetheless.
+So as a matter of choice, you might fall back to no purpose or to one of the following cases.

-If there is a God who isn't though omnipotent and there are things that remain beyond His reach, then there is room for some "cosmic" significance, for a purpose to which humanity might indeed have something to contribute.
+If there is a God who is limited, not omnipotent, and there are things that remain beyond his reach, then there is room for some
+"cosmic" significance, for a purpose to which humanity might indeed have something to contribute.
 In this case the problem is that even if an objective purpose truly exists, we can't really know what it is.
 For, it is not revealed to us clearly, or it is not revealed at all (it might be that God doesn't intervene at all in human affairs).